Close

 Dmytro Zinkevych/Shutterstock.com

-For example, you’ve dressed the child in clean clothes to go and see your friends, but there is a large number of dirty puddles between your house entrance and the car.
-You can say ‘Do not try to jump into a puddle’ to the child in a strict and firm voice, or you can get them scared, by saying, ‘If you jump into the puddles, you will be left home.’
-The child will react to this, however, they will become stressed, quiet, and submissive, and the parent will achieve a result at the cost of the child’s future well-being.
+For example, you’ve dressed the child in clean clothes to go and see your friends, but there are a large number of dirty puddles between your house entrance and the car.
+You can say ‘Do not try to jump into a puddle’ to the child in a strict and firm voice, or you can scare them by saying, ‘If you jump into the puddles, you will be left home.’
+The child will react to this; however, they will become stressed, quiet, and submissive, and the parent will achieve a result at the cost of the child’s future well-being.
 However, the opposite situation may also occur.
-If the child is rather stubborn and has behavioral problems, such a ban will become a temptation and a kind of call to action for them to again break the rules again.
+If the child is rather stubborn and has behavioral problems, such a ban will become a temptation and a kind of call to action for them to break the rules again.

 What could be done in this case?
 Game mode is on!
 Say, ‘You and I have a mission.
 Look, there are puddles on the road, and there are also some dry areas.
 You and I will now turn into gingerbread people, so if we step into the water, we will get wet and fall apart.
 Therefore, we need to move through the dry places, so let’s jump.’